Poorchop/hexchat-scripts/README.md

 tested it, expect things to be broken.
 Currently, it only ignores people trying to repeatedly send the same file within a five second period.

+#### [detach.py] (detach.py)
+*For use with ZNC only!*: Detach the current channel with a simple "/detach", eliminating the need to pass a channel name.
+If you do pass a channel name along with the command, then the specified channel is detached instead as normal.

 #### [follow.py] (follow.py)
 Format messages from specific users to make them easier to follow